Granoblastic

 Granoblastic is an adjective describing an anhedral phaneritic equi-granular metamorphic rock texture.
 Granoblastic texture is typical of quartzite, marble, charnockites and other non-foliated metamorphic rocks without porphyroblasts.
-Characteristics defining granoblastic texture include: grains visible to the unaided eye, sutured boundaries and approximately equidimensional grains.
+Characteristics defining granoblastic texture include: grains visible to the unaided eye, sutured boundaries, and approximately equidimensional grains.
 The grain boundaries intersect at 120° triple junctions under ideal conditions.
-Variation from the ideal results from stress produced foliation during crystallization resulting in schistose textures.

 A rock that has a granoblastic texture can be termed a granofels.